agrawaladitya270/NovelGAN-ScarceData-Augmentation/README.md

 **Generative Adversarial Networks (GANs) for Anime Face Synthesis**

-This project explores multiple GAN architectures — **DCGAN**, **SAGAN**, and a **Custom GAN variant** — trained on anime face datasets.
+This project explores multiple GAN architectures — **DCGAN**, **SAGAN** — trained on anime face datasets.
 Each model is implemented and trained in standalone Jupyter notebooks (Colab-ready), using Google Drive for data access instead of storing datasets in the repository.

 ---